gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

     $ python app.py

-Once the flask app is running, go the main page (i.e. http://localhost:5000) and select the Administrator Login button.
+Once the flask app is running, go the main page (i.e. http://localhost:5000) and click on the the **Administrator Login** button.

 ![Login](./IMAGES/MainLogin.png)

+**NOTE:** You need to use the credentials for the user you designated as "AppAdmin" as discussed above if you are prompted to log in.

 If this is the first time running the application, you will be re-directed to the login page of the Webex organization you are using to start and oAuth flow and then will be re-directed to the